Guide

 Common confusion

 • ISA dividends count towards the £500 allowance — they don't.
 The dividend allowance applies only to dividends outside the ISA wrapper.
-ISA dividends are entirely separate and do not reduce your allowance.
+ISA dividends don't reduce your allowance at all.

 • You can transfer dividends from outside an ISA into one.
-You cannot do this directly — cash dividends received outside an ISA would count as a new subscription if paid into an ISA.
-To benefit from ISA protection, the investment itself must be held inside the ISA.
+You can't do this directly.
+Cash dividends already received outside an ISA would count as a new ISA subscription.
+The investment itself has to be held inside the ISA to benefit from the protection.

 • ISA dividends need to be reported on Self Assessment.
 They don't.
 ISA dividends are tax-free and not reportable.
-You only declare dividends received outside the ISA wrapper.
+Only dividends outside the ISA wrapper get declared.

 Calculate tax on dividends outside your ISA